elifesciences/elife-xpub/docs/deploying/k8s.md

 # Setting up and using Kubernetes

+This documentation is to help the developer debugging a particular pod related to a PR.

 ## Install `kubectl`

 There are [many ways to install kubctl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 You may also wish to refer to the commands in the formula too: